- A Guide to Chemotherapy

 - More information from your American Cancer Society

-Increased chance of bruising, bleeding, infection, and anemia after chemotherapy
+Increased chance of bruising, bleeding, infection, and anemia after chemo

 Chemo often causes decreases in your blood cell counts.
 Blood cells are made in the bone marrow.
 Three important parts of your blood affected by chemo are: